HuestonCo/email-scraper-screaming-frog/README.md

 # Email Extractor for Screaming Frog

-A JavaScript custom extraction script for Screaming Frog SEO Spider to identify email addresses across websites.
+A JavaScript custom extraction script for Screaming Frog SEO Spider to identify email addresses on siet scans.
+This is quicky and dirty and hope someone improves on it.

 ## What it does